raphaelschaad/dotfiles/brew.md

 ## Development
 - carthage: FLAnimatedImage supports this
-- python: Currently the latest 2.x Homebrew python is 2.7.10, which is also the OS X El Cap stock python in /usr/bin, but the Homebrew one comes with pip.
-To get pip on stock Python: $ sudo easy_install pip
+- python: Currently the latest 2.x Homebrew python is 2.7.11.
+OS X El Cap's stock python in /usr/bin is 2.7.10.
+Only the Homebrew one comes with pip.
+To get pip on stock Python without the Homebrew installation: $ sudo easy_install pip
-- python3: OS X comes with 2.7.10, which is also the latest 2.x version in Homebrew.
+- python3: OS X El Cap only comes with 2.x stock.
+Python3 comes with pip by default.

 ## Design
 - boost-python: For Antimony.
 Installed with `--with-python3`.